Abstract submission for ESHG 2022 is now closed.

-Notifications about the outcome of the abstract assessment will be sent to all presenting authors by March 25, 2022.
+Notifications about the outcome of the breaking abstract assessment will be sent to all presenting authors by May 16, 2022.

 Important Information on the Selection Process